-In Section H.1, page 33, the applicant provides the current and proposed staffing for the facility, which includes 25 full-time equivalent (FTE) employees.
-The applicant does not propose any changes in staffing as a result of this project.
+In Section H.1, page 33, the applicant provides the current and proposed staffing for the facility, which includes 25 full-time equivalent (FTE) employees in OY2.
+The applicant plans to add four FTE positions (one registered nurse and three patient care technicians) as a result of this project.
 In Section H.3, pages 34-35, the applicant describes its experience and process for recruiting and retaining staff.
-Exhibit I-3 contains a copy of a letter from Joel E. Bruce, M.D., expressing his interest in continuing to serve as the Medical Director for the facility.
+Exhibit I-3 contains a copy of a letter from Thomas Smarz, Jr., M.D., the Medical Director for Charlotte East, expressing his support for the proposed eight station expansion.
 The applicant adequately demonstrates the availability of sufficient health manpower and management personnel to provide the proposed services.
 Therefore, the application is conforming to this criterion.